 An easy walk starting at Seafield in Ayr and passing through Prestwick en route to Troon Marina.
 After the initial section through Ayr’s industrial backroads, you can enjoy sandy beaches and concrete promenades for the remainder of the route.
-Finish with the excitement of Troon’s cliff walk, or use the Ballast Bank if you feel safer 😉
+Finish with the excitement of Troon’s cliff walk along the Ballast Bank.

 Click HERE to purchase the official Ayrshire Coastal Path Guide Book

 This is the section of the Ayrshire Coast that I am most familiar with; it is the one closest to where I live so I had been coming here my whole life.
 For that reason it was the stretch I was least looking forward to when I set off on my 100 mile charity walk of the Ayrshire Coastal Path.
 Today was day three for me and would see me walk 25 miles between Ayr and Ardrossan, this 9 mile stretch being part one of that.
 Having walked the first half of the ACP alone (50 miles), I was delighted to have company today in the form of my mum and friend Helen.
 It was a particularly blustery day with some heavy rain at times and a fair bit of mileage along sandy beaches, so having people to share the experience with really made a huge difference to my morale.